FarronF/limerick-council-meetings/meetings/2014/12/11-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Agenda - Municipal District of Cappamore - Kilmallock - 11th December 2014.md

 I will move at the next meeting that Limerick City & County Council install appropriate

-speed ramps at Hillview Terrace, Caherconlish, in the interest of road safety.--- 2
+speed ramps at Hillview Terrace, Caherconlish, in the interest of road safety.
+---
+2

 Notice of Motion submitted by Councillor L.M.
 Sheehy